Albluca/ElPiGraph.R/guides/struct.md

 # Obtaining notable structures in circle

 Similarly to tree, `GetSubGraph` can be used to obtain circles by setting `structure` to `circle`.
-When looing for circles it is possible to specify the length of the circle via the `Nodes` parameter, if uspecified, the function will try to find teh largest cicle in the data (this is potentially time consuming for large structures).
+When looking for circles it is possible to specify the length of the circle via the `Nodes` parameter, if unspecified, the function will try to find the largest circle in the data (this is potentially time consuming for large structures).
 Furthermore, by setting `Circular` to `TRUE` we will get a path with coinciding initial and terminal node.

 ```r